runbuggyinc/api-docs-src/shippers/guides/PlacingAuthorizedOrders.md

 ```

 The above example would place a basic one vehicle Order.
 The Vehicle Transfer Order would be paid for by the Company
- with ID `7b34ba14-1f7a-4492-9fd7-4bef02ad6256`. *Important*: Every Vehicle Transfer Order provided must specify the
+ with ID `7b34ba14-1f7a-4492-9fd7-4bef02ad6256`.

+ *Important*: Every Vehicle Transfer Order provided must specify the
-  correct payer.
-Omitting the payer information will result in the payer defaulting to your account.
+  correct Payer.
+Omitting the Payer information will result in the Payer defaulting to the account making the request.